kiba/Writings/fac/chp8_a_new_beginning.md

 "Everyone who needs an apartment, come this way!" a wolf faunus boy said.
 "Come this away."

 Well, what was Jaune Arc waiting for?
 He came to the frontier because that there were things happening.
 He thought he might be able to make a living, rather than staying in Vale and getting a job there.
-It was apparently not in Dawnson, but here, hopefully?
+It was apparently not in Dawn, but here, hopefully?

 ***